ShaDuv/Lyrical-Personality-TeamWk2/README.md

 * GitHub

 ## Contributing
 This project was made by Alex Sergejev, Ben Bennett-Cauchon, Jessica Doss, Sam Cook, and Shawna Duvall at Epicodus in Portland, OR.
 This project was created for purely educational purposes only.
-If you have any questions, please contact michael@epicodus.com
+If you have any questions regarding fair use, please contact michael@epicodus.com

 ## Stretch Goals
 * add text field for any text the user wants to explore the tone of